 Purchasing Film for Used and New Polaroid Cameras

 Polaroid makes new color and monochrome films for I-type, 600, and SX-70 cameras.
 As long as you know what kind of camera you have, you’ll be able to find some film for it.
 Have a camera and don’t know what kind of film you need?
 I have a whole article to help you figure that out.
-I recommend getting a pack of the newest generation color film to test out a new camera, as expired Polaroid and older Polaroid Originals (or Impossible Project) film can often spaz out and fail.
+I recommend getting a pack of the newest generation color film to test out a new camera, as expired Polaroid film can often spaz out and fail.

 Good luck and happy shooting (and gifting)!